JoeyLI17/Advanced-Lane-Line/project_writeup.md

 ### Questions
 1. How fast can the processors on the vehicle processing their lane line code?
  * My code takes around 3 to 5 seconds to process one image.
-(But I am using the jupytor notebook.)
+(But I am using the Jupytor notebook.)
 2. What's the best way of detecting lane lines in the city?